 Before long, word had spread and more people moved into the house, while several volunteers joined Richard in supporting the elderly residents.
 The Abbeyfield Society grew and expanded to locations across London and beyond as it became a charity dedicated to improving the quality of life for old people.

 Today, Abbeyfield is made up of houses, care homes and nursing homes, looking after more than 7,000 residents in the UK.
 Yet it maintains that same fundamental philosophy of community and friendship at its core.

 There is a common misconception that a care home is somewhere people are forced to go when they can no longer cope on their own.
 For this reason, people often don’t look at changing their living circumstances until the decision is no longer theirs to make.

 At Abbeyfield Newcastle we don’t see such a move as a backward step.
 We believe that the caring environment we create in our homes gives residents the chance to socialise and support each other to find a greater fulfilment in their old age.
 Without the hassle of handling daily chores, bills and home maintenance, our residents are able to focus on spending their time enjoying their later years in the company of others.
 We encourage residents to furnish their own personal spaces and create a home they are proud to show off when visited by friends and family.
-Residents are always welcome to invite their loved ones to stay for meals and utilise our overnight guest rooms if they wish.
+Residents are always welcome to invite their loved ones to stay for meals and join in activities.